Edgar Harrell, last surviving Marine of USS Indianapolis sinking, dead at 96

 Just days after delivering its secret cargo to the island of Tinian in July 1945, the Indianapolis was struck by Japanese torpedoes on July 30, 1945.
 Nine hundred men went into the ocean — only 316 survived, according to the National World War II Museum.
 A PBY flying boat and the USS Cecil Doyle rescued survivors.

-"The Indianapolis disaster remains one of the worst —and most controversial — tragedies in US Navy history," according to the museum.
+"The Indianapolis disaster remains one of the worst — and most controversial — tragedies in US Navy history," according to the museum.